 FAQs

-Both tofu scramble and scrambled eggs are nutritious protein rich meals.
-A benefit of tofu scramble over eggs though are that tofu is cholesterol-free, whereas eggs are not and for this reason the American Heart Association recommends limiting eggs to 2 per day.
+Both tofu scramble and scrambled eggs are nutritious, protein-rich meals.
+A benefit of tofu scramble over eggs, though, is that tofu is cholesterol-free, whereas eggs are not, and for this reason, the American Heart Association recommends limiting eggs to 2 per day.
 Eggs also contain a higher saturated fat content.

-For a tofu scramble that closely mimics the texture of scrambled eggs, firm or extra firm tofu is the best choice.
+For a tofu scramble that closely mimics the texture of scrambled eggs, firm or extra-firm tofu is the best choice.
 These varieties have a crumbly and substantial texture that resembles scrambled eggs more closely.
-However, if you prefer a smoother and creamier consistency, silken tofu can also be delicious.
+However, silken tofu can also be delicious if you prefer a smoother and creamier consistency.

 How to make Tofu Scramble with any kind of tofu